gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ## PARAMETERS

 ### -DefaultOwner
+Specifies the Rights Management owner by email address when the scanner protects files.
+For more information about the Rights Management owner, see [Rights Management issuer and Rights Management owner](https://docs.microsoft.com/information-protection/deploy-use/configure-usage-rights#rights-management-issuer-and-rights-management-owner).

+If you do not specify this parameter, default values are used for the Rights Management owner:

+- For files on SharePoint Server, the SharePoint author is used to set the Rights Management owner.

-For files stored in SharePoint scanner uses SharePoint author property to set RMS owner of the file.
-For files without author or for files stored on other repositories (shares or local fodlers) scanner sets service account as an owner if DefaultOwner is not set.
+- For files on SharePoint Server that do not have the author property set and for files that are stored on file shares or local folders, the scanner's account is used to set the Rights Management owner.

-In order to set scanner to use another account as owner for files without author field or for scanned files via CIFS or local files set desired owner’s email using parameter.
-Use "" in order to remove default owner
+To remove the currently set Rights Management owner, specify "".

 ```yaml